stuckinaboot/crypto-degen-buddy/README.md

 ## Disclaimer

+This repo was made in good faith as the contributors to this repo want this to be as useful as possible for the community.
+Please read the below for a short disclaimer.

 Please read the LICENSE.
-If you use this code or the chrome extension, you are agreeing to the LICENSE included in this github repo.
+By using this code and/or any application and/or web extension derived from this code, you are agreeing to the LICENSE included in this github repo.
+No contributor to this repo bares responsibility for anything that may happen to you while using this code/application/web extension; we bare no responsibility if this code/application/web extension in its current or in any derivatives results in you losing crypto or anything else.
+Always double-check you input the correct cryptocurrency addresses when sending cryptocurrency/NFTs/etc.